timothy22000/timothy22000/README.md

 ---

-> **TLDR.** PhD in AI and Cancer Imaging at the Institute of Cancer Research; co-created [OsiriXgrpc](https://github.com/osirixgrpc/osirixgrpc), a clinical AI plugin used at The Royal Marsden serving care for patients.
-Previously delivered a 30% volume uplift and £5M increase in GWP on motor new business in commercial ML at Ageas Insurance.
-11 abstracts/papers across MICCAI, AAAI, ISMRM, MIDL.
-Now running an AI and data analytics consultancy.
+> **TLDR.** PhD in AI and Cancer Imaging at the Institute of Cancer Research; co-created [OsiriXgrpc](https://github.com/osirixgrpc/osirixgrpc), a clinical AI plugin used at The Royal Marsden Hospital for research.
+Previously delivered a 30% volume uplift and £5M increase in GWP on motor new business in commercial ML in the insurance industry.
+11 abstracts/papers across MICCAI, AAAI, ISMRM, MIDL

 ### About